 Faire table rase

-Faire table rase literally means “to make a clean slate” or “to scrape the table clean.”
-Figuratively, it’s the art of clearing out old ideas, habits, or decisions to start fresh, like hitting “Reset” on life, work, or your junk drawer.
+Faire table rase literally means to make a clean slate or “to scrape the table clean.”
+Figuratively, it’s the art of clearing out old habits or decisions to start fresh, like hitting “Reset” on life, work, or your junk drawer.

 Origin

-Long before laptops, smartphones, and humanity’s eternal battle with autocorrect - in other words, back in the Middle Ages - people wrote on wax tablets.
+Long before laptops, smartphones, and humanity’s eternal battle with autocorrect - in other words, long before we could blame technology for our mistakes - people wrote on wax tablets.
 To erase something, they simply smoothed out the wax, giving themselves a very medieval version of “Ctrl + A → Delete.”

-That newly blank surface was called a “table rase” (“a scraped-clean tablet”), giving us the phrase we still use today.
+That newly blank surface was called a “table rase” (“a scraped-clean tablet”), from the Latin "tabula rasa."

-So whether you’re ditching outdated plans, messy ideas, or your wardrobe of questionable fashion choices, faire table rase is your go-to for starting fresh.
-Think of it as saying:
+Today, thankfully, it’s less about overthrowing monarchies and more about everyday reinvention.
+Whether you’re ditching outdated plans, messy ideas, or your wardrobe of questionable fashion choices, faire table rase is your go-to for starting fresh.

 And sometimes, the only thing that survives?
 Croissants.